metagrover/url-parser-lite/README.md

-URL Parser < 1kB (360 bytes) :fire: for ALL JavaScript environments
+URL Parser < 0.3kB :fire: for ALL JavaScript environments

 ## Installation